Daria Kiseleva, piano

 She is primarily a writer of large chamber works, many of which have theatrical bent.
 She regularly seeks out collaborative projects with other artists, especially in the fields of theater and dance.
 Many of her ideas are drawn from her committed Christian faith, from literature, visual art, and from working with other artists.
 She also enjoys writing works for children and regularly composes pieces for her students to perform.

-Ms. Comninellis has studied with many acclaimed composers of modern art music, among them Chen Yi, Zhou Long, Paul Rudy, Carter Pan, Yevgeniy Sharlat, Russell Pinkston and Dan Kellogg.
+Ms. Comninellis has studied with many acclaimed composers of modern art music, among them Chen Yi, Zhou Long, Paul Rudy, Carter Pan, John Drumheller, Dan Kellogg, and Richard Toensing.

-She is as active a teacher as she is a performer.
+Comninellis is also active as a performer and teacher.
 She currently holds a studio in voice and piano at The Orpheus Academy of Music in Austin, TX.